Peter Arnell

-Peter Eric Arnell (born April 22, 1958) is an American designer and branding executive, author, photographer, and founder of Arnell Group.
-He is known for creating products, brands and campaigns for companies including Chrysler, PepsiCo., Reebok, Fontainebleau Resorts, Donna Karan and Unilever, and he has written extensively on architectural theory and art history.
+Peter Eric Arnell (born April 22, 1958) is an American designer and the first Chief Brand Architect of the United States of America.
+A branding executive, author, and photographer, he is the founder of Arnell Group and serves in a founding role within the National Design Studio.
+He is known for creating products, brands, and campaigns for companies including Chrysler, PepsiCo., Reebok, Fontainebleau Resorts, Donna Karan, and Unilever, and he has written extensively on architectural theory and art history.

 Early life and education

 Arnell was born in Sheepshead Bay, Brooklyn.
 His father, who changed the family name from Abraben to Arnell, was a mechanical engineer.
 His grandfather, a Russian immigrant, was a fishmonger; as a child, Arnell sometimes accompanied him to work at the Fulton Fish Market.

 Arnell studied architecture at Brooklyn Technical High School.
 He graduated in 1976.

 Career

 Arnell started his career as an intern working for Michael Graves.
 There he met Ted Bickford, and the two collaborated on a series of books about artists and architects before forming Arnell-Bickford in the early 1980s.

 Bergdorf Goodman fashion director Dawn Mello hired Arnell-Bickford to create ads for Bergdorf, and they later worked on in-store designs and promotions for Donna Karan's new clothing line.
 During his work for Donna Karan, Arnell created DKNY and its signature style, first with a black-and-white photograph of the Brooklyn Bridge, and later with DKNY's logo featuring the Statue of Liberty and the Manhattan skyline.

 By 1985, the agency's income reached $4.4 million per year, with clients including Anne Klein, Bank of America, Chanel, Condé Nast, Consolidated Edison, Ray-Ban, Rockport and Tommy Hilfiger.

 In 1993, Bickford left the company and Arnell renamed it Arnell Group.

 Arnell partnered with architect Frank Gehry on projects such as the Barclays Center and the Sentosa resort and aquarium between 2006 and 2010.

 In early 2000, Arnell sold a 55% stake in Arnell Group to Draft Worldwide, and the firm became AG Worldwide.
 Shortly after in 2001, Arnell bought back his shares from Draft and sold the entire firm to Omnicom Group (NYSE:OMC).
 In 2008, AG was hired to redesign the logo for Pepsi and Tropicana.
 For both companies, Arnell wanted to "evolve [it] to a more modern state" but the rebrand for Tropicana was scrapped after being poorly received by consumers.